for breast cancer ROC Plotter

 Can I use multiple genes?

-We recommend to use the KM-plotter to check the prognostic power of any gene in breast cancer.
+We recommend to use the KM-plotter to check the prognostic power of any gene in breast, lung, and other cancers.